Koubae/federico-bau-go-hiring-challenge-1.2.0/README.md

 This repository contains a Go application for managing products and their prices, including functionalities for CRUD operations and seeding the database with initial data.

+## Important | Disclaimer

+I HAVE NOT written this repo, the challange was time limited and was to fix some bits of the project

 ## Project Structure

 1. **cmd/**: Contains the main application and seed command entry points.